kookies0901/sumo-simulation/sumo_help.md

-                                        approaching a green light --device.glosa.min-speed FLOAT       Minimum speed when coasting towards a red light
+                                        approaching a green light --device.glosa.min-speed FLOAT       Minimum speed when coasting towards a red light --device.glosa.add-switchtime FLOAT  Additional time the vehicle shall need to reach the intersection after the
+                                        signal turns green
+  --device.glosa.use-queue             Use queue in front of the tls for GLOSA
+                                        calculation
+  --device.glosa.override-safety       Override safety features - ignore the
+                                        current light state, always follow
+                                        GLOSA's predicted state
+  --device.glosa.ignore-cfmodel        Vehicles follow a perfect speed
+                                        calculation - ignore speed calculations
+                                        from the CF model if not safety critical

 Tripinfo Device Options:
   --device.tripinfo.probability FLOAT  The probability for a vehicle to have a